How to Antique Glass – Aging Technique

 12) Adhere your embellishments to the surface of the bottle.

-Fabri-Tac smells awful, sticks to your fingers like crazy, and is my adhesive of choice for applications like this:
+Fabri-Tac smells awful and sticks to your fingers like crazy, be sure and wear gloves and use in a well ventilated area.
+It is my adhesive of choice for applications like this:

-The final result is everything I hoped for: there’s a richness and depth that makes my heart happy!
+The final result is everything I hoped for: there’s a richness and depth to our Antiqued Glass Bottle that makes my heart happy!

-Here, I’ve used Rusted Fabric to create a Tattered Tassel that dangles from the neck.
-If you would like to learn to rust fabric, click here.
+Here, I’ve used Rusted Fabric to create a Tattered Tassel that dangles from the neck of the Treasure bottle.

 This is one of my favorite projects this season…the grungy yet feminine feeling is just my cup of tea.